 What projects are you excited about right now?

-Ryan: Look at what we did with Banc of California stadium, home of Major League Soccer’s Los Angeles Football Club (LAFC).
+Ryan: Look at what we did with BMO Stadium, home of Major League Soccer’s Los Angeles Football Club (LAFC).
 We talked to the fans, we asked what they wanted, we gave it to them, and they responded by supporting the team, showing up, selling out games, and creating an atmosphere that’s intimidating to play in — that’s a successful experience that players and fans both want to be a part of.

 Simultaneously, from an overall brand and team standpoint, what they did at the training facility was exactly what they needed in Southern California: A mixture of indoor and outdoor, but with all the tools players need to be successful on the field.
 So, when you think about the brand — LAFC built a stadium, a fan base, a team atmosphere, and then cohesively moved forward to succeed on the field and in their overall spectator experience.